Scranton/Wilkes-Barre RailRiders: Scranton/Wilkes-Barre RailRiders (2013–present)

 In anticipation of their return to the renovated PNC Field in 2013, a name-the-team contest was launched to select a new moniker for the SWB franchise.
 Among the finalists were "Blast", "Black Diamond Bears", "Fireflies", "Porcupines", and "Trolley Frogs".
 The chosen name, "RailRiders", is in reference to Northeastern Pennsylvania being home to the first trolley system in the United States.
-Although RailRiders received the most first-place votes by fans, Porcupines received the most overall fan votes on the ballots ranked one through three.
+Although RailRiders, which was submitted by local resident Chuck Parente, received the most first-place votes by fans, Porcupines received the most overall fan votes on the ballots ranked one through three.
 As a result, a porcupine was incorporated in the RailRiders' logos.

 The 2013 and 2014 RailRiders finished under .500 and did not qualify for the postseason.
 In September 2014, Mandalay Baseball Properties sold its 50% interest in the team to SWB Investors LLC, a group consisting of David Abrams, David Blitzer, Grant Cagle, and Michael Hisler, for approximately $14 million.
 The RailRiders returned to the playoffs in 2015 with a Northern Division title win, but they were swept out of the semifinals by Indianapolis.
 After nine seasons, six division titles, and one league championship, the 2015 season was the last for Dave Miley as the team's manager.